 1- Measuring Your Area

-Now, this may seem like an easy first step, but many people can struggle to work out exactly how many tiles they need or how much adhesive to buy.
-To try and give a real world example lets work out the area of the room below –
+Now, this may seem like an easy first step, but many people can struggle to work out exactly how many tiles they need and how much adhesive to buy.
+For a relatable scenario, let’s look at the room below

 2- Choosing The Right Tile For The Job